Goose Patrol

 Basics of the Goose Patrol Program

-• Volunteers are issued a red vest for their dogs with photo identification showing they are in the Goose Patrol Program.
+- Volunteers are issued an orange vest for their dogs with photo identification showing they are in the Goose Patrol Program.
 (NOTE: No additional volunteers are needed at this time.)

 If you have any questions, please contact Steven Phillips, Parks Superintendent at (775) 832-1228